Published By Janet Gershen-Siegel at November 4th, 2018

 Not every vendor can help like true starter credit can.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make certain it is being reported and attend to any mistakes as soon as possible.
-Get in the habit of checking credit reports and digging into the particulars, and not just the scores.
+Get in the habit of checking credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for a lot less than it would cost at the CRAs.
 Update the data if there are errors or the relevant information is incomplete.

 Always use credit smartly!
 Don’t borrow more than what you can pay off.
 Keep track of balances and deadlines for payments.
 Paying on schedule and completely will do more to increase business credit scores than almost anything else.